-We've already had a number of double-digit seeds defy the March Madness odds in 2022 already, with an 11 seed, two 12 seeds, and another 15 seed (more on that below) already causing bracket havoc.
+Last year had a number of double-digit seeds defy the March Madness odds as well, with an 11 seed, two 12 seeds, and another 15 seed causing bracket havoc.

-Upsets are a huge reason why basketball fans love betting on March Madness and you'll need to select a few if you plan on winning your bracket contest.
-With the 2022 tournament now underway, we recount the biggest March Madness upsets ever — plus some tips on how to identify more possible upsets this year.
+Upsets are a huge reason basketball fans love betting on March Madness, and you'll need to select a few if you plan on winning your bracket contest.
+With the 2023 tournament underway, we recount the biggest March Madness upsets ever — including two new entries this year — plus some tips on how to identify future possible upsets so you can make the best March Madness bets.

 Top 10 Biggest March Madness upsets